milomedia/tilix/_drafts/event-journal-ecarexpo-gothenburg-2019.md

 Social media around eCarExpo Gothenburg 2019 was alight with posts from a number of interesting people.
 Some highlights include:

-Rickard Nord unveiled the world premiere and audience launch of the XXX project.
-Rickard has been developing this App since last spring!
+Rickard Nord unveiled the world premiere and audience launch of the ChargeNode project.
+A smart, slim, and economic App/ system that provides accessible charging.
 [More](https://www.linkedin.com/posts/rickardnord_p%C3%A5-fredag-p%C3%A5-ecar-expo-p%C3%A5-svenska-m%C3%A4ssan-activity-6605550968736141313-hOcs)

 eRally Scandinavia will see ..... from Odense to Trondheim in June 2020.
 Anyone can participate [Read more](https://www.linkedin.com/posts/groflaaten_elbilmagasinet-erallyskandinavia-activity-6605405653412397056-DD4-)